 Dependency Age Limitation Requirements Domestic Partner (continued) None If you lose coverage due to a qualifying event, you and your domestic partner may elect to continue coverage on a self-pay basis.
 Domestic partners will have an independent right to continue coverage on a self-pay basis only in the event of the participant's death.
 Children (except disabled children) Until the earlier of 30 days after the child's 26th birthday or the end of the calendar year in which the child turns 26.
-The child is one of the following: Your biological child, Your adopted child or one placed with you in anticipation of adoption, Your stepchild: this includes your spouse's biological or adopted child, or Your domestic partner's biological or adopted child.
+The child is one of the following: • Your biological child, • Your adopted child or one placed with you in anticipation of adoption, • Your stepchild: this includes your spouse's biological or adopted child, or • Your domestic partner's biological or adopted child.
 Children (disabled) over age 26 No age limit for coverage.
-The child: Is totally and permanently disabled, Became disabled while, or before becoming, an eligible dependent, Is not married, Has the same principal address as the participant, or as required under the terms of a "QMCSO" - see pages 109-110, and Is dependent on the participant for over one-half of his or her annual support and is claimed as a dependent on your tax return.
-You must apply for a disabled child's dependent coverage extension and provide proof of the child's total and permanent disability no later than 60 days after the date the child would have otherwise lost eligibility, and you must remain covered under the Plan.
-You will be notified of your adult disabled child's eligibility for continuing coverage.
-You must enroll your adult disabled child within 60 days of receiving confirmation of your adult child's eligibility.
-Failure to enroll at this time means your disabled adult child loses his or her special eligibility.
-If your child becomes eligible for extended coverage as a result of disability, you will be required to pay a monthly premium to cover part of the coverage cost.
-Contact Member Services.
+The child: Is totally and permanently disabled, Became disabled while, or before becoming, an eligible dependent, Is not married, Has the same principal address as the participant, or as required under the terms of a "QMCSO" - see pages 111-112, and Is dependent on the participant for over one-half of his or her annual support and is claimed as a dependent on your tax return.
+Children (dependent) - Your grandchild, niece or nephew ONLY if you are the legal guardian (if application for legal guardianship is pending, you must provide documentation that papers are filed and provide proof when legal process is complete) Until the earlier of 30 days after the child's 26th birthday or the end of the calendar year in which the child turns 26.
+The child: Is not married, Has the same principal address as the participant, or as required under the terms of a "QMCSO"-see pages 111-112, and Is dependent on the participant for all of his or her annual support and maintenance and is claimed as a dependent on your tax return.